3x3cut0r/docker/raspberrypi-netboot/README.md

 * `NFS_IP` - NFS-Server IP-Address to be written in the boot/cmdline.txt
 * `NFS_ROOT` - NFS-Root-Directory to be written in the boot/cmdline.txt and /etc/fstab
-* `NFS_VERSION` - NFS-Version to be written in the boot/cmdline.txt and /etc/fstab
+* `NFS_VERSION` - NFS-Version to be written in the boot/cmdline.txt

 ### Volumes